 When people in buggies, start taking pictures on lamp post etc, it is wise to see that people are not behind in the background, as there may be kids or people in the background etc. It is wise not to include anyone in the background of a photo as it intrudes a person’s privacy although the buggy worker does a sincere work.

 It is a good idea to park at ‘Buggy Signage’ area for buggies which are back from their routine job.
-In short, it is good to operate and park the buggy in such a manner that they do not impede or interfere with normal pedestrian, exercising people, runners on roadways, paths, tracks, car parks, or pavements.
+In short, it is good to operate and park the buggy in such a manner that they do not impede or interfere with a normal pedestrian, exercising people, runners on roadways, paths, tracks, car parks, or pavements.

-Finally, buggy officers should be able to work with the public in a cooperative manner and not in an assertive way, and there must be an immediate feedback that the public can give, and follow up by officers to be taken.
+Finally, buggy officers should be able to work with the public in a cooperative manner and not in an assertive way, and there must be immediate feedback that the public can give, and follow up by officers to be taken.
 If an officer is not able to handle, a superior’s name should be mentioned there and then to expedite an issue.
-Follow up on the case is good for the public so that there is efficiency on part by the Parks.
+Follow up on the case is good for the public so that there is efficiency on the part by the Parks.